Create, assign, and manage roles

 | Webhooks Management | Allows administrators to manage webhooks. |

-Certificates & Security
+Certificates and Security

-| System entity | Description |
+| System Entity | Description |

 |---|---|

-| Certificate Authority Management | Allows administrators to access certificate authorities configured on an Identity as a Service account. |
+| Certificate Authority Management | Allows administrators to access certificate authorities configured on an IDaaS account. |

 | Digital ID Management for Smart Credentials | Allows administrators to access each digital ID configuration within a configured CA. |